 Entrepreneurs are a courageous bunch—except when it comes to math.
 I've seen many notoriously tough senior executives shudder at the prospect of running financial projections for their business plans.
 So I've developed a much kinder, simpler guide to help you crunch the numbers that matter most.

-The most important numbers for a start-up are often the most basic.
+Break-Even Analysis The most important numbers for a start-up are often the most basic.
 Among them: Predicting what it will take to have more money coming in per month than going out.
 Get that wrong, and you could find yourself out of cash, and out of business.

 Start by estimating the revenues generated by an average sale.
 Then subtract the costs that change with each transaction, like sales commissions and costs of producing the products sold.
 The result is your "unit contribution."
 Next, predict your monthly overhead, or expenses that don't vary directly with sales volume, such as rent, salaries, utilities, legal fees, and accounting expenses.
 Finally, divide your monthly overhead by your unit contribution.
 That number will tell you how many transactions you'll need per month to break-even.